julianzoo/Visual-/README.md

 - 'a' and 'd' for steering the plane left and right (yaw and roll are combined)
 - 'w' and 's' for accelerating and decelerating, respectively
 - 'ctrl' and 'space' for pitch down and up
-- '1' and '2' for selecting basic camera and additional third-person-camera
+- '1' and '2' for selecting basic camera and additional third-person-camera (more of a close-by camera, following the plane)